RajasenanD/Python-Basics/README.md

 # Python-Basics

 In this repository i post basic python programs which i practice in my learning journey.
-I added code file and also explnation file.
+I added code file with explnation.